What Are The Best Board Games For Seniors & the Elderly?

 This post may contain affiliate links.
 Please read my Income Disclosure.

-Board games are not just fun but provides an opportunity to learn and exercises the brain.
 Games are therefore not just a good way for seniors to pass the time and keep them entertained but can help with cognitive problems that develop as we age.

 When choosing board games for seniors, it is important to take into account the physical or mental limitations that aging, illness or a disability may have caused.